 Various, and in some cases operable, openings between partitions create a perceived depth greater than actual dimensions.
 Colors and subtle alterations in the scale of objects – such as lamps – or the thickness of shelves, further exaggerate this effect (while at the same time having sense for other, atmospheric or structural, rationale).
 A fuzzy light-body greets one at the entry and participates as a loose focus amongst rooms – analogous to a hearth.

-Farmers' House, Lu Sulianu, Sassari, Sardinia, IT, 2022–ongoing; 130 m²; Architecture: Atelier Amont; Collaborator(s): Dawid Roszkowski, Nikki Sedigh; Client: Private
+Farmers' House, Lu Sulianu, Sassari, Sardinia, IT, 2022; 130 m²; Architecture + Landscape: Atelier Amont, Basel; Collaborator(s): Dawid Roszkowski, Nikki Sedigh; Client: Private

 A new house is planned on the same natural-stone foundations as a ruined stable (of which the granite and ceramic tiles are re-used for new retaining walls and paving).
 The upper layer of the roof is completely covered by a pergola entwined with lush Vitis.
 This provides a generous, otherworldly space for contemplation and strolling (similar as at the philosopher's path in Kyoto) in the mornings and evenings; while the shade generated by dense leaves passively cools the house throughout the day.
 The grapes, once harvested from the vines, offer both sustenance and pleasure for the bovine and human inhabitants of the farm.